Plugin Estimation of Smooth Optimal Transport Maps: The Two-Sample Problem

 Note that $\hat P_n$ and $\hat Q_m$ are absolutely continuous, thus there indeed exists a unique solution to the above minimization problem, by Proposition~\ref{prop:torus_ot}.
 We continue to quantify the risk of $\hat T_{nm}$ in terms of the $L^2(P)$ loss

 Notice that the integrand on the right-hand side of the above display is $\bbZ^d$-periodic by Proposition~\ref{prop:torus_ot--map_periodicity} and by the optimality of $\hat T_{nm}$ and $T_0$, thus it indeed defines a map $\bbT^d\to \bbR$.
 As before, we shall also obtain upper bounds on the bias and risk of $\calW_2^2(\hat P_n, \hat Q_m)$ as a byproduct of our proofs.
-Indeed, our main results hinge upon the stability bounds derived in previous sections, which can easily be shown to hold in the present context. \begin{proposition} Assume $\varphi_0$ satisfies condition~\ref{assm:curvature}, in the sense that $\varphi_0$ is a closed convex function over $\bbR^d$ satisfying $\lambda^{-1} I_d \preceq \nabla^2 \varphi_0(x) \leq \lambda I_d$ for all $x \in \bbR^d.$ Then, Theorem~\ref{thm:stability} and Proposition~\ref{thm:two_sample_stability} hold with $\Omega = \bbT^d$. \end{proposition} As in the one-sample case, we focus on the situation where $\hat P_n$ and $\hat Q_m$ are the distributions of wavelet density estimators.
-Unlike the boundary-corrected wavelet system used in~Section~\ref{sec:one_sample_density}, it will be convenient to introduce a simpler basis which guarantees that the density estimators are periodic.
-Specifically, we describe in Appendix~\ref{app:per_wavelets} how the standard Daubechies wavelet system may be periodized to obtain a set of $\bbZ^d$-periodic functions
+Indeed, our main results hinge upon the stability bounds derived in previous sections, which can easily be shown to hold in the present context. \begin{proposition} Assume $\varphi_0$ satisfies condition~\ref{assm:curvature}, in the sense that $\varphi_0$ is a twice differentiable convex function over $\bbR^d$ satisfying $\lambda^{-1} I_d \preceq \nabla^2 \varphi_0(x) \preceq \lambda I_d$ for all $x \in \bbR^d.$ Then, Theorem~\ref{thm:stability} and Proposition~\ref{thm:two_sample_stability} hold with $\Omega = \bbT^d$. \end{proposition}

-which forms an orthonormal basis of $L^2(\bbT^d)$~\citep{daubechies1992,gine2016}.
-Whenever the densities $p,q$ lie in $L^2(\bbT^d)$, they admit wavelet expansions of the form